Project

 On the other hand, there are reports that the best way to minimize beam-induced movement is to illuminate the hole in such a way carbon in all directions touches the beam.
 For example, our highest resolution data are now taken with smaller c-flat hole (1.2 um) and only one image is taken per hole to follow this guideline.

-RE: Image/sample motion during first exposure - Added by Jason van Rooyen almost 9 years ago
+RE: Image/sample motion during first exposure - Added by Jason van Rooyen over 9 years ago

 That makes sense, thanks Anchi.